smacdo/squirrel/README.md

 To build this project for web assembly perform the following steps:
 ```
 $ cargo install wasm-pack
-$ wasm-pack build . --target web
+$ python3 -m pygametools.web_build
 ```

 Once built you will need to set up a web server that is pointed to the `pkg` subfolder.
-Here is a fast way of accomplishing that with microserver:
+Developers can make use of a builtin server for testing by passing `-i` to the `pygametools.web_build` script:

 ```
-$ cargo install microserver
-$ microserver
+$ python3 -m pygametools.web_build -i
 ```

-Open up your web browser to `http://localhost:9090` and you should see the demo scene!
+Open up your web browser to `http://localhost:9000` and you should see the demo scene!

 # Demos